Open birthday speaker meeting is held on the last Thursday of the month. Hybrid (In-person and vi...

 •Sourced from official North Dakota AA intergroups

-North Dakota's AA community spans 63 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across North Dakota, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+North Dakota's AA community includes 183 meetings across 63 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in North Dakota, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Online AA Meetings in ND